codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/promotions/multi-env-sequential-flow.md

 ##### Release record in releases list

 In the Releases page, the Promotion Flow column displays the name of the flow (`multi-env-sequential-promotion` for example) for traceability.
-Drag-and-drop promotions display Manual in this column.
+For drag-and-drop promotions, this column displays Manual.

 {% include
 image.html